christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 Logical formulas are compiled into different graph forms:

+## Conjunctive Normal Form (CNF)

-- **Conjunctive Normal Form** (CNF) form which is a conjunction (AND) of clauses, where a clause is a disjunction (OR) of literals and a literal is propositional variable / predicate symbol, possibly preceded by a negation (NOT).
+The CNF is a conjunction (AND) of clauses, where a clause is a disjunction (OR) of literals and a literal is propositional variable / predicate symbol, possibly preceded by a negation (NOT).

 In the case of the VRD dataset, a clause is an imply statement: "X wears glasses" implies "glasses are IN X".
 An imply statement $$ P \rightarrow Q $$ can be written in the form of a disjunction $$ \neg P \lor Q $$.
 Since the formula are quite simple, in the code, each clause can be expressed as a list `[-rel_id, pos_id]` where `rel_id` is the ID of a relation and `pos_id` is the ID of a spatial property.